An Introduction to Probabilistic Programming: Syntactic Sugar

 At each loop iteration, the function \fop{regr-step} computes the residual $r = y_n - f(x_n)$ and returns the value \fop{(+ r2 (* r r))}, which becomes the new value for \fop{r2} at the next iteration.
 The value of the entire loop form is the value of the final call to \fop{regr-step}, which is the sum of squared residuals.

-In summary, the difference between \fop{loop} and \fop{foreach} is that loop can be used to accumulate a result over the course of the iterations.
+The difference between \fop{loop} and \fop{foreach} is that \fop{loop} can be used to accumulate a result over the course of the iterations.
 This is useful when you want to compute some form of sufficient statistics, filter a list of values, or really perform any sort of computation that iteratively builds up a data structure.
 The \fop{foreach} form provides a much more specific loop type that evaluates a single expression repeatedly with different values for its variables.
-From a statistical point of view, we can thing of \fop{loop} as defining a sequence of dependent variables, whereas \fop{foreach} creates conditionally independent variables.
+From a statistical point of view, we can think of \fop{loop} as defining a sequence of dependent variables, whereas \fop{foreach} creates variables that are conditionally independent given variables that are defined before the start of the loop.